- Got a text message saying my account was locked but when I logged in there was nothing wrong.

 Do not reply to emails that ask for your account information.
-We only need to confirm account details through email if you're talking to a Game Master about a ticket.
+Blizzard will only confirm account details through email if you're talking to a Game Master about a ticket.

 If you receive a phishing email, please forward it to firstname.lastname@example.org.
 Copy and paste the entire email header into the message body so we can identify its source.

 Please report players impersonating GMs so we can take action against them.
-We will also place them on a temporary ignore list so you can keep playing without receiving additional messages.
+This will also place them on a temporary ignore list so you can keep playing without receiving additional messages.

 If your account has been hacked, submit a ticket and secure the account as soon as possible.
-You should also consider attaching a Blizzard Authenticator and signing up for Blizzard Notifications for added layers of security.
+You should also consider attaching a Battle.net Authenticator and signing up for Notifications for added layers of security.